 - You are not allowed to drive between 11 p.m. and 6 a.m. unless:

-―You're with a licensed driver 21 years or older.
+―You're with a licensed driver 21 years old.

 ―You're traveling to and from a work or school-related purpose.

 ―You're traveling between 4 a.m. and 6 a.m. to or from fishing or hunting, and you have a valid fishing or hunting license.

 - You can’t drive with more than one passenger, unless: